 Movies: Pacific Rim (if you were put off by the trailers then don't be - it is far far better than I was expecting), Mad Max: Fury Road, Ice Age, Star Wars: The Force Awakens, Avengers (the first one, not the train wreck that was AoU), Captain America: Winter Soldier, and bunch of other stuff as well as most climbing DVD's.

-TV: Most of my TV is watched on DVD or from Netflix (we don't have the TV hooked up to anything except the games consoles and the laptops).
+TV: No live TV.
 Amongst many other things my viewing includes: Leverage, Steven Universe, Red Dwarf, Ouran High School Host Club, FLCL, Agents of S.H.I.E.L.D, Agent Carter (though I really struggled with the fact that all the people who should have been Carter's allies were instead working against her because of their prejudices.
 While I'm well aware that this is actual lived experience for many people, I've had similar problems with other media regardless of the causes or genders of the characters involved.
 I seem to struggle with the concept of characters who should be allies, working against each other), Elementary (vastly superior to BBC's Sherlock, which I've now allowed to fall at the wayside), Star Trek (except Enterprise), and Thundercats (original only, I tried the new stuff for a while, but it's sexist, unimaginative mush.
 It's almost an achievement managing to make it more sexist than something written nearly 30 years ago and that only had 2 core female characters in the first season).
 I was really into Doctor Who during the Russell T. Davies era, but feel it's suffered massively under Steven Moffat - both in terms of the quality of the writing and, more importantly, how under-privileged social groups are represented and treated.
 I have an on/off relationship with Daredevil and disliked Jessica Jones for personal reasons.

 Computer games: Bastion, Halo, big fan of late 90's/early 00's Final Fantasy, SSX, Oblivion, Prototype (it's nothing special but the game play is great fun), Super Mario World (SNES), just finished the Mass Effect trilogy again (and I'm looking for recommendations for something else to consume my life with), Borderlands, Dungeon Keeper, The Discworld Games.
 Between me and my girlfriend we have a 360, a PS2 a SNES, a Megadrive and are awaiting receipt of an N64.
 We're also both running DOS emulators and play various Steam games on our Macs.
 Would love a Steam box.
 I suspect my partner may cave and get a PS4 soon.